-II.1.19.
-A Contrastive Study of Japanese and German Linguistic Behaviour and sociolinguistic point of view for the purpose of learning more about the differences in the linguistic behavior patterns of Japanese and Germans (and foreigners in Japan).
+This is a report of the results of a survey conducted from a contrastive and sociolinguistic point of view for the purpose of learning more about the differences in the linguistic behavior patterns of Japanese and Germans (and foreigners in Japan).
 Previously, comparative and contrastive descriptions of the patterns of linguistic (and non-verbal) behavior were based on individual observation, written documentation, etc. However, the present research investigated these issues through an objective survey of the actual situation.
 This was the first attempt at a survey of this kind at the National Language Research Institute and there have been few previous studies like it.